jan-bogaerts/mark/README.md

 - react-client: a set of transformers that can be used for creating/maintaining javascript based front-end apps.
 This can be for the web or electron.
 Currently tested for react apps, though I suspect other libraries might also work, except for angular which will probably need some more.

 ## an example
-Take a look at the [definition of the markdown-code editor & compiler](https://github.com/jan-bogaerts/markdownCode/blob/main/src/markdownCode.md).
+Take a look at the [definition of the markdown-code editor & compiler](https://github.com/jan-bogaerts/mark/blob/main/src/mark.md).

 ## Supported Languages

-MarkdownCode is currently tested on JavaScript, but it should work with most other programming languages as well, especially with custom prompt pipeline configurations.
+Mark is currently tested on JavaScript, but it should work with most other programming languages as well, especially with custom prompt pipeline configurations.

 ## Prerequisites